gorevyoneticisi/taskmanager-j2534/README.md

 [14:22:01.834] RX               | ID: 0x000007E8 | DATA: 10 14 49 02 01 31 47 31
 ```

 The log queue is bounded at 10000 entries.
-Entries are dropped (never queued) when full so the J2534 caller thread is never delayed by disk I/O.
+Entries are dropped, never queued, when full so the J2534 caller thread is never delayed by disk I/O.

 ---